 • Medical Staff: All runners must abide by the directions of Medical Personnel and the RD.
 Their direction is for your own safety and the preservation of our events.
 Listen to them.

 • Marco Polo: Runners who get lost during the race must return, without assistance from others, to the spot where they left the trail before they continue.
 This means if you find yourself off course, you must return to where you got off course (or earlier) before continuing.
+Failure to do so will result in disqualification.
+It is a long standing “old school” rule in ultra that it is ultimately up to the runner to know the course.
+It is suggested you carry the course map with you just in case.
 DO NOT ever cut a course, even if it’s a switchback!

 • Running Events vs. Riding Events: Runners accepting a ride of any kind, for any reason, will result in immediate disqualification.

 • Motorized Pacers: No vehicle shall follow a runner at any time.

 • Carry In/Carry Out: No “muling” (pacers carrying runners gear.)
 Our races are individual efforts, not you and 6 friends.
 Carry your own gear at all times.
 This includes bottles, headlamps, food, jackets, etc.

 • Pacer & The Bandits: No unofficial runners or pacers allowed on the course.
 Please have all pacers check-in with race staff!